-For the magnet system we base a first order estimate of the required timescale for the magnet production and installation on the experience with LHC transfer lines.
-The LHC transfer lines have a total length of 6 km and feature a total of ca. 350 normal conducting magnets.
-The magnet production extended over 3 years with a production rate of ca. 10 magnets per month [?].
-It is, however, important to underline that the production rate was not limited by production capacity but rather, was following the project requirements and the CERN ability for magnet testing after reception at CERN.
-Both LHeC options feature a relatively large number of magnets, approximately 4000 magnets.
-Compared to the LHC transfer line magnets, these magnets are much more compact and one can assume that the magnet production rate can be significantly larger than that for the LHC transfer lines.
-The LHeC magnet production requires therefore industrial production rates featuring several contractors and production lines.
-The price to pay for such an industrial production scheme will be the requirement for a pre-series production and a thorough quality assurance
+For the magnet system we base a first order estimate of the required timescale for the magnet production 8486 and installation on the experience with LHC transfer lines.
+The LHC transfer lines have a total length of 6 km 8487 and feature a total of ca. 350 normal conducting magnets.
+The magnet production extended over 3 years 8488 with a production rate of ca. 10 magnets per month [728].
+It is, however, important to underline that the 8489 production rate was not limited by production capacity but rather, was following the project requirements 8490 and the CERN ability for magnet testing after reception at CERN.
+Both LHeC options feature a relatively 8491 large number of magnets, approximately 4000 magnets.
+Compared to the LHC transfer line magnets, these 8492 magnets are much more compact and one can assume that the magnet production rate can be significantly 8493 larger than that for the LHC transfer lines.
+The LHeC magnet production requires therefore industrial 8494 production rates featuring several contractors and production lines.
+The price to pay for such an industrial 8495 production scheme will be the requirement for a pre-series production and a thorough quality assurance 8496

-1Faster production rates could be possible by using several manufacturers in parallel as it is, for example, planned for the ILC.
+&lt;sup>1Faster production rates could be possible by using several manufacturers in parallel as it is, for example, planned for the ILC.
 The ILC project requires approximately 15000 cavities and aims at a 10 to 15 times faster production rate as compared to the XFEL cavity production.
-But such an approach requires long preparation studies for the industrialization (the ILC assumes more than 3 years for such studies [?]), dedicated production test facilities (the ILC has production test facilities at three different laboratories: DESY, KEK and FNAL), an extensive pre-series production and test bench operation for verifying the cavity and cryomodule design before launching the mass production (the ILC project has more than 20 years experience of preseries production and test bench operation in form of the TTF, FLASH and XFEL installations) and a large production volume so that it is lucrative for several manufacturers to split the overall production while still undertaking significant investments for the production lines.
-Such an approach can not be applied to a 'small' project like the LHeC and can therefore not lead to an overall faster production time line (unless one uses the ILC cavities and joins the production contracts for the ILC).
+But such an approach requires long preparation studies for the industrialization (the ILC assumes more than 3 years for such studies [727]), dedicated production test facilities (the ILC has production test facilities at three different laboratories: DESY, KEK and FNAL), an extensive pre-series production and test bench operation for verifying the cavity and cryomodule design before launching the mass production (the ILC project has more than 20 years experience of preseries production and test bench operation in form of the TTF, FLASH and XFEL installations) and a large production volume so that it is lucrative for several manufacturers to split the overall production while still undertaking significant investments for the production lines.
+Such an approach may not apply to a 'small' project like the LHeC and may therefore not lead to a much faster production time line.

 Figure 11.3: Left: Optimistic projection of the luminosity evolution for the LHC assuming the LHC reaches ultimate performance levels after the first long shutdown (LS2).
-Right: The resulting evolution of the integrated luminosity for the LHC experiments. [?].
+Right: The resulting evolution of the integrated luminosity for the LHC experiments.
+[725].